 Hypertension is often diagnosed during a routine visit to your doctor.
 Blood pressure is measured using a cuff around your arm and a device called a sphygmomanometer.
-Your doctor may ask you to sit quietly for 5 minutes before checking your blood pressure.
+You may be asked to sit quietly for 5 minutes before checking your blood pressure.

 For most people, it takes more than one high blood pressure reading to diagnose high blood pressure.
 If your blood pressure reading is high, a second measurement will be done a few minutes later.
 If your blood pressure is still high, you will probably be asked to come back for repeat blood pressure checks.
 High blood pressure diagnosis will be made when you have readings over 140/90 mmHg during 3 separate visits.